gajus/postloader/README.md

 ```

+Notice that the generated file depends on `postloader` package, i.e. you must install `postloader` as the main project dependency (as opposed to a development dependency).

 ### Consume the generated code

 1. Dump the generated code to a file in your project tree, e.g. `/generated/PostLoader.js`.